Landing page redesign

 The wireframe message has three buttons:

 - Copy (the standard message-level copy).
-Copies the raw text content without table formatting.
+Copies the raw text without table formatting.
 Useful for plain-text tools.

-What if the page can't be crawled
+When the page can't be crawled

 - Notes the fetch failure clearly in the output.